Permutation Tests for Infection Graphs: Application to an HIV graph

 \section{Application to an HIV graph}

 Finally, we applied our permutation testing procedures to assess the explanatory power of an HIV network.
+We also examined two close variants of the network with our general graph methods.
 The network is constructed from the population of Colorado Springs from 1982--1989, and the observed infection statuses of individuals, obtained from the CDC and the HIV Counseling and Testing Center, is reported in \cite{potterat2002}.
 For a visualization of the network, see Figure~\ref{fig: hiv graph} above.
 The network was constructed from contact tracing for sexual and injecting drug partners; beginning in 1985, officials interviewed people testing positive for HIV for information to identify relevant partners.